-Where the disposal or gain on any row is affected by a Capital Gains Tax claim or election, or a relief is due, give details in column G. For claims to relief, also state the amount of your claim (except for a claim to Business Asset Disposal Relief (previously Entrepreneurs' Relief)).
+Where the disposal or gain on any row is affected by a Capital Gains Tax claim or election, or a relief is due, give details in column G. For claims to relief, also state the amount of your claim (except for a claim to Business Asset Disposal Relief).
 For example, you may have claimed Roll-over Relief, or an exemption under the terms of a double taxation agreement.
 Section 5 on pages TCN15 and TCN16 describes the common reliefs.
 If you have insufficient space, use page TC 8 to give any additional information.

-A claim to Business Asset Disposal Relief (previously Entrepreneurs' Relief) must be made jointly with the qualifying beneficiary.
+A claim to Business Asset Disposal Relief must be made jointly with the qualifying beneficiary.
 If you claim Business Asset Disposal Relief, also tick box 5.38 on page TC 5 and complete the relevant information in boxes 5.39 and 5.40, see the notes on page TCN7.
-See Helpsheet 275, 'Business Asset Disposal (previously Entrepreneurs' Relief) for more information, go to www.gov.uk and search for 'HS275'.
+See Helpsheet 275, 'Business Asset Disposal Relief' for more information, go to www.gov.uk and search for 'HS275'.

-For disposals on or after 23 June 2010 please write 'Business Asset Disposal Relief' in column G and enter the amount of the gain in box 5.17 and box 5.40.
+Please write 'Business Asset Disposal Relief' in column G and enter the amount of the gain in box 5.17 and box 5.40.
 The helpsheet also includes an optional form that can be used to claim the relief.